By Roy Burner - Minister of the Gospel

-God sent a plague of blood, frogs, lice, flies, a plague on the cattle, a plague of boils, hail, locusts, and darkness.
+God sent a plague of blood, frogs, lice, flies, on the cattle, of boils, hail, locusts, and darkness.
 And the last and most fearful of these plagues was the death of the first-born, of man and beast, of which the Hebrews (God's people) were completely exempt.
 For the Lord put a difference between them and the Egyptians.

 The final plague would attest to God's deliverance of the Hebrews from the clutches of the Egyptians.
 Scripture reveals: And the Lord said to Moses, Yet will I bring one plague more upon Pharaoh, and upon Egypt; afterward he will let you go hence: when he shall let you go, he shall surely thrust you out hence altogether (Exodus 11:1).

 In the world today we are experiencing calamities, destruction, distresses, pestilences, sometimes described as pandemics, similar words to that of a plague.
 Scripture reveals: Nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers (or various) places.
 All these are the beginning of sorrows (Matthew 24:7-8).